backdrop-contrib/slick/README.txt

 --------------------------------------------------------------------------------
 A basic knowledge of Drupal site building is required.
 If you get stuck:

-  o see the provided READMEs,
-  o descriptions on each form item, o the relevant guidelines from the supported modules, o consider the project issue queues, your problem may be already addressed,
+  o consult the provided READMEs, o descriptions on each form item, o the relevant guidelines from the supported modules, o consider the project issue queues, your problem may be already addressed,